 How AI Adoption Impacts Business Models

-- Shifts cost structures: By automating manual processes, companies typically see 10-15% operational cost reductions in their first year.
+- Shifts cost structures: By automating manual processes, companies typically see 20-30% operational cost reductions.

 - Enables new revenue streams: AI enables more personalized products and data-driven services that were previously unfeasible.
 This adds extra value for customers.